agra-uni-bremen/symex-vp/README.md

 ## How To Cite

-The concepts behind `symex-vp` are further described in the following [publication][symex-vp paper] which was published as part of the [DATE 2021][date conference] proceedings:
+The concepts behind SymEx-VP are further described in the following [publication][symex-vp paper] which was published as part of the [DATE 2021][date conference] proceedings: